shanky3678/ONDC-Copilot/README.md

-# 📜 AI Legal Compliance Bot 🚀
+# 📜 AI Compliance Assistant 🚀

 ## 📝 Brief About the Idea
 Legal compliance is a complex and time-consuming problem.
 This gets worse as the company/startup scales and hampers the growth of the company.

-Hence, we present our **AI Legal Compliance Bot**, a complete AI-based legal compliance solution that provides accurate compliance in minutes instead of days for platform companies.
+Hence, we present our **AI Compliance Assistant**, a complete AI-based legal compliance solution that provides accurate compliance in minutes instead of days for platform companies.

 ## 🌟 Feature - Legal Eye
 ### 📸 Legal Eye